 When rain spoils your outdoor plans for the family, there’s no need to despair – Hawke’s Bay has plenty of inside activities to keep you and the kids entertained.

 Hawke's Bay's museum of technology actually encourages children (and adults!) to interact with its collection, so you can be sure the kids will have a ball of a time.
-Note, it's only open Monday, Wednesday, Friday and Saturday mornings, so plan to start your day here.
+Note, it's only open 9am-3pm on Monday, Wednesday, Friday and Saturday mornings, so plan to start your day here.
 But it is open Monday-Saturday during the School Holidays.

 An icon of Havelock North, the Arataki Honey Visitor Centre lets visitors explore the world of bees and honey, with free tours, live bee displays, and free honey tasting.
 It's also got one of Hawke's Bay's best range of gifts.

-Whether you're intrigued by teeth (sharks, alligators and piranhas), cuteness (penguins, kiwi and turtles) or mystery (octopus, catfish and sea anemone), the National Aquarium has something for everyone.
+Whether you're intrigued by teeth, cuteness, or mystery, the National Aquarium has something for everyone.
 Be sure to check out the feeding times for an extra special experience.

 Hawke's Bay libraries